 Packed with antioxidants, vetiver essential oil is often used by those looking to support their immune systems.
 Some inhale the scent regularly, while others choose to add it to their diffuser and enjoy the fragrance while they’re relaxing at home.

-Vetiver essential oil is believed to act as a natural anti-inflammatory, and since it has antibacterial properties, it’s perfect for skincare products.
+It is believed to act as a natural anti-inflammatory, and since it has antibacterial properties, it’s perfect for skincare products.
 Many people who struggle with acne add a few drops of vetiver oil to their everyday face wash.
 It’s believed that the oil’s antibacterial properties help to reduce the bacteria that causes breakouts, and the oil acts as an anti-inflammatory to reduce the appearance of existing blemishes.

 Vetiver is also believed to help soothe the effects of dehydrated skin after too much time in the sun.
 To make your own DIY aftersun treatment, combine a few drops of vetiver essential oil with a carrier oil (nourishing coconut oil is a popular choice) and massage gently into the affected area.